-Ken’s eyesight was going, and if it was blindness he would have accepted it the same way he accepted how his old legs now screamed when he walked.
+Ken’s eyesight was going.
+If it was blindness he would have accepted it the same way he accepted how his old legs screamed when he walked.
 But it wasn’t blindness.
-His eyesight was going...in the opposite direction.
+His eyesight was going...the other direction.
 It was getting better.

-When he looked at his hand he saw pores before anything, the brown skin it made up after that, then finally the hand.
+When he looked at his hand, he saw pores, the brown skin they made up, then finally the hand.

-Then, last year he had started seeing other things: whispy ethereal humanoids, carrying on through real world traffic, a small secret world of meter-high men and women, interacting with each other and mocking humanity.
-He’d seen the first on his birthday, while celebrating making it to 75 with Rebecca at a brick oven pizzeria in Allston.
+Ken saw the first whisp on his birthday, while celebrating making it to seventy-five with Rebecca at a brick oven pizzeria in Allston.
 For some reason the place had paid a musician with a screechy guitar and a grating voice to serenade tables outside under a dirty awning.
 It was unbearable.
 “Ungodly” was the word his wife had used.

 The creature was running circles around the performer, literal circles.
-Before he saw it exactly he saw glimpses of it, wavers in the air that reminded him of the air above a grill or sun-baked sidewalk.
-Then he made out a pair of eyes above square cheekbones, slotted mischieviously, then the head attached to that, then the whispy body—spindly arms, thin but muscled legs, strips of cloth covering it around the middle and ground.
+Before he saw the whisp exactly he saw glimpses of it, wavers in the air that reminded him of the air above a grill or sun-baked sidewalk.
+He made out a pair of eyes above square cheekbones, slotted mischieviously, a head attached to that, whispy body—spindly arms, thin muscled legs, strips of cloth covering it around the middle to the ground.

-Then it was plainly swinging around on the performer’s beard, rappelling back and forth on his chest, slapping the man in the face every time he played a chord.
+The whisp plainly swung around on the performer’s beard, rappelling back and forth on his chest, slapping the man in the face every time he played a chord.

 Once he knew what to look for, Ken couldn’t help but see all of this, wasn’t spared one microscopic detail.